Nuruddin999/Quran/README.md

 4. Loved ayahs

 # Important !
 Design is not completed , now i am working with business logic and design will be completed after that.
-Navigation drawer menu items names are not corrected but nav dtawer itself works
+Navigation drawer menu items names are not corrected but nav drawer itself works